-We at SYS TEC electronic Team work with the open network protocol, because it can be integrated into almost any system really easily.
-We have been working with MQTT since 2017 and use it for most applications.
-When recording climate and energy data, for example, data is recorded via Modbus, a serial interface on the sysWORXX CTR-700.
-Pre-processed, they are available to an MQTT broker for further processing, who can transfer them very conveniently to a local or cloud-based database if required.
-Internally we use MQTT for communication within assemblies.
-This allows data to be conveniently and securely exchanged between processes developed in different programming languages.
+We at SYS TEC electronic Team work with the open network protocol because it is really easy to integrate into almost any system.
+We have already been working with MQTT since 2017 and use it for most applications.
+When collecting climate and energy data, for example, data is recorded through Modbus-, a serial interface on the sysWORXX CTR-700.
+Pre-processed, they are available to an MQTT broker for further processing, which can transfer them very conveniently to a local or cloud-based database if required.
+Internally, we use MQTT for communication within assemblies.
+Thus, data can be exchanged comfortably and securely between processes developed in different programming languages.

-Microcontrollers and other embedded systems have become increasingly powerful in recent years.
-To use these devices without an operating system is often not reasonable, because neither the entire hardware capacity can be used nor the full potential can be exploited.
-In this case, experts fall back on various operating systems - including Linux.
-In addition to the obvious advantages, such as multitasking, it offers further advantages, such as a modular design and easy expansion with additional software.
+Microcontrollers and other embedded systems have become steadily more powerful in recent years.
+Using the devices without an operating system often makes no sense, since neither the entire hardware capacity can be utilized, nor the full potential exploited.
+For this case, experts resort to various operating systems - including Linux.
+Besides the obvious advantages, such as multitasking, it offers other benefits, such as a modular structure and easy expansion with additional software.

 Our work with Linux

-Many developers swear by it and our team has also been working with Linux for many years.
-It is used both as an operating system for customer projects and for our own products.
-Compared to Windows, it can be easily ported and adapted to various target hardware due to its modular structure.
+Many developers swear by it and also our team has been working with Linux for many years.
+It is used as an operating system for customer projects as well as for our own products.
+Compared to Windows it can be easily ported and adapted to different target hardware due to its modular structure.
 This is possible because the code of the Linux kernel and most distributions is publicly available.
-The software can therefore be precisely matched to the hardware to create a robust and reliable overall system.
+The software can therefore be precisely adapted to the hardware in order to obtain a robust and reliable overall system.

-The Linux distribution Debian is used on the sysWORXX CTR-700, for example.
-In addition to the device drivers developed by us, which make all interfaces accessible, new software can be installed with Linux at any time.
-It is also possible for users to develop their own applications in various programming languages (C, C++, Java, Java Script, Python, ...) for and on the device without much effort.
+For example, the Linux distribution Debian is used on the sysWORXX CTR-700.
+In addition to the device drivers developed by us, which make all interfaces accessible, Linux allows new software to be installed at any time.
+Likewise, it is possible without much effort for users to develop their own applications in various programming languages (C, C++, Java, Java Script, Python, ...) for and on the device.

 On the platform of the sysWORXX CTR-700 we also use the distribution Yocto for customer projects.
-This lightweight is specifically adapted to dedicated functionalities for a specific application.
-This gives developers and suppliers better control and a basis for update procedures.
-The reproducible builds enable projects with large quantities of the same devices to be rolled out smoothly.
+This lightweight is specifically adapted to dedicated functionalities for a use case.
+Developers and vendors thus have better control and basis for update procedures.
+The reproducible builds allow projects with large quantities of the same devices to be rolled out smoothly.